SnailCharger/davan690.github.io/_posts/2019-05-02-beech-forest-pub-thesis.md

 - [Figures]()
 - [Functional response]()

-All other data and resources to render project from raw data can be found on [dropbox]() but will be avaliable here when I have encorperated the co-authors feedback.
+All other data and resources to render project from raw data can be found on [dropbox](https://www.dropbox.com/home/phd-drafts-anthony/Clean_2019_Beech_paper) but will be available here when I have incorporated the co-authors feedback.

 # Overall PhD